Table of Contents

 The 2023 Azerbaijani Offensive and the End of the Republic

-Despite the peacekeeping presence, tensions remained.
-Azerbaijan imposed a blockade of the Lachin Corridor starting in December 2022, leading to severe shortages of food, medicine, and fuel in Nagorno-Karabakh.
-On September 19, 2023, Azerbaijan launched a 24-hour military operation that quickly overwhelmed the remaining Armenian defenses.
-The de facto government surrendered the next day.
-Within a week, over 100,000 ethnic Armenians fled to Armenia, effectively emptying the region of its Armenian population—a mass exodus.
-On January 1, 2024, the Nagorno-Karabakh Republic was formally dissolved.
-Azerbaijan restored full sovereignty over the territory, raising the Azerbaijani flag in Stepanakert (renamed Khankendi) for the first time in three decades.
+Despite the presence of Russian peacekeepers, tensions simmered.
+Azerbaijan imposed a blockade on the Lachin Corridor starting in December 2022, resulting in severe shortages of food, medicine, and fuel within Nagorno-Karabakh.
+On September 19, 2023, Azerbaijan launched a swift 24-hour military operation that overwhelmed the enclave’s remaining Armenian defenses.
+The de facto government surrendered the following day.

 Impact of Terrain and Ethnic Tensions on Conflict Dynamics